 When adding speed limits to WME we should try to be as accurate as reasonable, while still preserving turn delays.
 Therefore if a speed limit changes in middle of a segment we will create a new junction to support the SL change.
 However if there is already an existing junction, or we can see the need to create a new junction to connect another segment to the road within 200 feet of the speed limit sign, we should mark the SL change using that existing (potential) junction node.

-If at the editor’s discretion in consultation with local managers, it is determined that a new junction to support a SL change between 200 - 1,000 feet away from a junction would have a negative impact on turn delay calculations, they may instead affect the SL change at an existing (potential) junction up to 1,000 feet away from the SL sign.
+If at the editor’s discretion in consultation with local editing community leadership, it is determined that a new junction to support a SL change between 200 - 1,000 feet away from a junction would have a negative impact on turn delay calculations, they may instead affect the SL change at an existing (potential) junction up to 1,000 feet away from the SL sign.
 This may be because the SL change is posted in middle of turning or exit lane where traffic regularly backs up from the following junction to before the position of the SL sign.

 Click Expand for details on the direct quote from the NYS Supplement